YHWong20/YHWong20.github.io/_posts/2023-12-14-x-sixty-what.md

 excerpt: "Another ret2win challenge.
 Interestingly, this deals with 64-bit binaries instead of 32-bit."
 ---

+Another ret2win challenge.
+Interestingly, this deals with 64-bit binaries instead of 32-bit.

 ## My Solution
 Let's take a look at the `vuln` binary.
 Using `file` and `checksec`, we observe the following:
 ```bash